keshvi-srivastava/US-Election-Data-Exploration/Project_Report.md

 ## Tasks -
 #### 1. Reshape dataset election_train from long format to wide format.
 Hint: the reshaped dataset should contain 1205 rows and 6 columns.
+The data was reshaped from long format to wide format.
+Earlier, two columns 'Party' and 'Votes' were changed to columns 'Democratic Votes' and 'Republican Votes'.
+This way we reduced the number of observations, and got a single unique observation for each unique County and State combination in the data.
 #### 2. Merge reshaped dataset election_train with dataset demographics_train.
 Make sure that you address all inconsistencies in the names of the states and the counties before merging.
+Addressing Inconsistencies -
+- In election data, we first removed the substring 'County' from the 'County' column.
+- In election data, then we mapped the name of states from abbreviation to full names to match the State names in the demographic data.
+- After this we performed some common operations like - 'strip()' and 'upper' on 'State' and 'County' columns of both datasets to remove whitespaces and convert the strings to Uppercase.

+Merging Data -
+We used an inner join on columns 'State' and 'County' to merge the two datasets.

 #### 3. Explore the merged dataset.
 How many variables does the dataset have?
 What is the type of these variables?
 Are there any irrelevant or redundant variables?
 If so, how will you deal with these variables?
 - The dataset has 19 variables.
 Following are the datatypes for each variable -